-A growing concern has been Iran's developing relations with countries and leaders in Latin America considered adversaries of the United States, particularly Cuba and Venezuela under President Hugo Chavez.
+A growing concern has been Iran's developing relations with countries and leaders in Latin America considered adversaries of the United States, particularly Cuba and Venezuela.
 Venezuela has become Iran's closest ally in that region, as discussed below.
 Recent State Department terrorism reports have said that Cuba, a named state sponsor of terrorism by the United States, maintains "close relationships with other state sponsors of terrorism such as Iran."
-Aside from those two countries, Iran has built closer ties to Ecuador, Bolivia, Nicaragua, and Brazil, although some press accounts may have exaggerated some of these relations.
-For example, Iran's embassy in Managua, Nicaragua, is said by close observers to be small, contrasting with some reports on that issue, and Nicaragua has refused Iranian demands to repay \$160 million in debt it owes Iran.
-Because of its large economy, Brazil has emerged as Iran's most significant supporter, particularly because of Brazil's engagement with Iran to forge the "Tehran Declaration" on nuclear issues in June 2010.
-Iran has also apparently succeeded in persuading Brazil to publicly oppose additional U.N. sanctions on Iran.
+Suggesting expanded Iranian interest in the Western Hemisphere, during 2006-2011, Iran opened six embassies in countries in the region.